matthew-brett/les-pilot/report.md

 * often do not have a deep understanding of statistics after their current courses;
-* find it hard to see the relevance of statistics courses to their core discipline, until the start their final year projects.
+* find it hard to see the relevance of statistics courses to their core discipline, until they start their final year projects.

 There seems to be a general feeling that we should teach new students to use code, to broaden the range of data they can analyze, and give them more flexibility in analysis methods.